zdellaert/LaserCoral/code/RNA-seq-bioinf.md

 <img width="800" alt="stringtie_workflow" src="https://github.com/zdellaert/LaserCoral/blob/main/code/images/stringtie_workflow.png?raw=true">

-Note: Use of -e means only estimate abundance of given reference transcripts (only genes from the genome, no novel genes).
-If you are interested in novel genes or splice variants, see Stringtie documentation.
+Note: Use of -e (Expression estimation mode) means stringtie will only estimate the abundance of given reference transcripts (only genes from the genome, no novel genes).
+If you are interested in novel genes or splice variants, see Stringtie documentation:

+> StringTie will not attempt to assemble the input read alignments but instead it will only estimate the expression levels of the "reference" transcripts provided in the -G file.
+With this option, no "novel" transcript assemblies (isoforms) will be produced, and read alignments not overlapping any of the given reference transcripts will be ignored.

 ```
 nano scripts/stringtie.sh #make script for assembly, enter text in next code chunk